DelroyGayle/KoolAIChess/TESTING.md

 ## Introduction

 I am a novice chess player.
-I simply do not know enough chess to ensure that my program works correctly in its playing of Chess.<br>**My Solution:**<br>There are thousands of recorded chess games on the internet, all recorded in *PGN notation*.<br>Therefore,
+I simply do not know enough chess to ensure that my program works correctly in its playing of Chess.<p>
+**My Solution:**<br>There are thousands of recorded chess games on the internet, all recorded in *PGN/SAN notation*.<br>Therefore,
 * if I could get the program to *actually play the chess moves as read from a pgn file*;
 * then exactly the same chessboard configuration should appear after *playing the read moves*;
 * without any differences in the outcomes;